lancs-gridpp/gridmon/README.md

 Its value is an array of domain names associated with the site.

-A `site_groups` top-level map entry may exist, with a site groups name as keys.
+A `site_groups` top-level map entry may exist, with site groups' names as keys.
 Each value is an array of site names or group names belonging to the site.